 In addition, gas utility annual energy savings goals will be adjusted for the entire Plan period, prior to the start of the first Plan Year of an approved Plan, so that they are aligned with changes to IL-TRM values and the most recent Evaluator’s recommended Net-to-Gross (NTG) Ratio values available.
 Nothing in this policy shall be interpreted to alter the Program Administrator’s duty to shift budgets between Programs in response to changing market conditions, new information or insights into Program Cost-Effectiveness and/or other factors in order to better enable achievement of Cost-Effective energy savings, better serve Customers (including income qualified Customers) and/or address other approved Portfolio objectives included in this Policy Manual.

-Within ninety (90) days after Commission approval of the annual IL-TRM values, each gas utility will file adjusted energy savings goals reflecting updated IL-TRM values, as well as final NTG Ratio values falling outside the bounds of approved NTG collars, applicable to the Program Year commencing January 1.
+Within ninety (90) days after Commission approval of the annual IL-TRM values, each gas utility will file adjusted energy savings goals in the ICC docket the filing relates to, reflecting updated IL-TRM values, as well as final NTG Ratio values falling outside the bounds of approved NTG collars, applicable to the Program Year commencing January 1.
 In advance of such filing, the independent Evaluators will verify that the adjustments to the energy savings goals have been performed accurately.

 Gas utility Program Administrators shall send draft adjustable savings goals spreadsheets to the SAG Facilitator on an annual basis.
 Draft adjustable savings goals will be discussed with interested SAG participants before finalizing, as needed.
 The SAG Facilitator will post final adjustable savings goals spreadsheets to the SAG website.